-If you realise you've made a minor error or errors in a GST return you've filed, which was caused by a clear mistake, simple oversight or mistaken undertaking that results in an under or overstatement of your tax liability, you can correct it in:
+If you realise you've made an error or errors in a GST return you've filed that results in an under or overstatement of your tax liability, you can correct it in:

-- the next taxable period and calculate the adjustment, or - the same taxable period by writing to us with the details.
+- a later taxable period and calculate the adjustment, or - the same taxable period by writing to us with the details.

-But, if you've chosen a particular tax position and then change your mind about it, you can't correct it.
-Instead, you must use our disputes process, which means completing a Notice of proposed adjustment (IR770) and sending it to us no later than four months after the due date of the GST return it relates to.
+But, if you've chosen a particular tax position and then change your mind about it, you can not correct it.
+Instead, you must use our disputes process, which means completing a Notice of proposed adjustment - IR770 and sending it to us no later than four months after the due date of the GST return it relates to.

-For more information on disputing an assessment, see our factsheet If you disagree with an assessment (IR778).
+For more information on disputing an assessment, see our factsheet If you disagree with an assessment - IR778.

-Making the correction in the next taxable period
+Making the correction in a later taxable period Option 1

-The error or errors can be corrected in the next taxable period, when:
+The error or errors can be corrected in the taxable period following the discovery of the error, when:

-- a person has provided the return which contains one or more minor errors in the assessment of their liability for GST - the error was caused by a clear mistake, simple oversight, or mistaken understanding on the person's part, and - the total discrepancy in the assessment that is caused by the error is \$500 or less.
+- you provided the return which contains one or more errors in the assessment of their liability for GST, and - the total discrepancy in the assessment that is caused by the error is \$1,000 or less.